New Manchester High School

 New Manchester High School is a public high school in the area of Douglasville, Georgia, United States.
 It opened its doors in 2011.
 It is the fifth high school in the Douglas County School District.

 Location

 New Manchester High School was built on an 80-acre site located on Boundary Waters Parkway in Douglasville on SR 70/SR 92/SR 154/SR 166.
 The school is located one mile from the Fulton County and Douglas County border, near Boundary Waters Park.

 About New Manchester

 New Manchester has 102 classrooms, and the school holds 1,975 students.
-The school mascot is the Jaguar.